MrRazamataz/StanBan/README.md

 For example, in the above config, the name "TestingNotFound" would be detected as a stan.

 `ban-message` is the message that the stan is banned with.
-`chat-broadcast-message` is the message in chat that is broadcast when a stan is banned
+`chat-broadcast-message` is the message in chat that is broadcast when a stan is banned.

 ## Why?